oatsandsugar/crypto_play/README.md

 ## License
-Written by Johanan Ottensooser and Matthew Stichinsy All contents of this repo are [CC-AT-NC-SA](https://creativecommons.org/licenses/by-nc-sa/2.0/) licensed.
+Written by Johanan Ottensooser and Matthew Stichinsy All contents of this repo are [MIT Open Source](https://github.com/oatsandsugar/crypto_play/blob/master/LICENCE.TXT) licensed.